Blobscan/blobscan/apps/docs/src/app/docs/running-locally/page.md

 pnpm job:daily
 ```

-In case you need to delete aggregated metrics you can use the stats aggregation cli:
+In case you need to delete aggregated metrics, you can use the stats aggregation cli:

 ```shell
 cd clis/stats-aggregation-cli